Natalie624/StitchItVideo/README.md

 * Activity indicator is not working
 * Some stitched videos make take a while to complete after hitting "StitchIt" depending on the length of the recorded videos.
 * No Android support
+* iOS 10.3.1 or latest version must be installed

 ### Who do I talk to? ###